Satanic nightjar: Threats and conservation

-The IUCN red list ranks the Satanic nightjar as vulnerable.
+The IUCN red list ranks the Satanic nightjar as Least Concern.
 Its population is small, sparse, and confined within a limited range.
-It is estimated that there are between 2500-10000 mature individuals in the population, and this number is declining.
-It is mostly threatened by habitat loss due to urban development, agriculture (such as coconut plantations), logging, rattan harvesting, and mining, even in protected areas as some of these activities are done illegally.
+There no empirical data upon which to make a good population estimate, though the population is believed to be gradually declining.
+Its only known threat is habitat loss due to agriculture.
 Most of the lowland forest of the region has largely vanished or become fragmented.
 Between 1990 and 2000 alone, 20% of forest cover was lost in the region.
 Regenerated secondary growth forests do provide habitat, but seem to harbour a smaller diversity of endemic Sulawesi birds than old-growth forests.
 Despite its small distribution, the bird can adapt to disturbed areas better than previously assumed as it uses the edge habitat along deforested areas.
 It has been sighted in two protected areas and ranges farther south than once thought.
-Because of this, some suggest its status should be downgraded to near threatened.
-No current programs are underway to monitor, manage, or raise awareness about the bird, and further surveys are needed to ascertain its distribution, requirements, and status.
+No current programs are underway to monitor, manage, or raise awareness about the bird, and further surveys are needed to ascertain its distribution and population.